 Barnabas Piper is an author, speaker, and podcast co-host.
 He writes and reads with curiosity and loves books that spark ideas, speak truth artfully, and are fun.
 One of the many books that has most impacted his life is Friday Night Lights by H.G.
 Bissinger.
 He is the marketing manager for B&H Academic, is the father of two girls, and lives in the Nashville, Tennessee area.

-Scarlet Hiltibidal is the author of Afraid of All the Things.
+Scarlet Hiltibidal is a very professional wife and mother.
+She is the author of Afraid of All the Things and He Numbered the Pores on My Face.
+She also writes a regular column for ParentLife Magazine.
 She loves sign language with her daughters, nachos by herself, writing for her friends, and learning how to be a pretend-farmer with her husband in Middle Tennessee.
-One book that has had a big impact on her is The Prodigal God by Tim Keller.
+Follow her on Instagram at @scarlethiltibidal.

 Andrew T. Walker

 Andrew Walker serves as the director of Policy Studies for the Ethics & Religious Liberty Commission.
 In his role, he researches, speaks, and writes about human dignity, family stability, religious liberty, public theology, the relationship between church and state, and the moral principles that support civil society.
 He and his wife live with their two daughters in Franklin, Tennessee.